THE WISDOM FUND: News & Views

 The debris seen in the photo of Unit 161 above, and the "slab deflected upward," are consistent with an explosion inside the Pentagon.

-At the Dept. of Defense News Briefing on September 12, 2001, when asked about the "small pieces of the plane virtually all over, out over the highway, tiny pieces", Arlington County Fire Chief Ed Plaugher responded, "I'd rather not comment on that."
+At the Dept. of Defense News Briefing on September 12, 2001, when asked about the "small pieces of the plane virtually all over, out over the highway, tiny pieces", Arlington County Fire Department (ACFD) Chief Ed Plaugher responded, "I'd rather not comment on that."
 Neither Flight 77 nor Boeing 757 were mentioned during the news briefing.

 Questions about what hit the Pentagon on September 11, continued to be raised at the Dept. of Defense News Briefing on September 15, 2001.
 Neither Flight 77 nor Boeing 757 were mentioned during the news briefing.